GCOM7140/group-project/README.md

 data-informed insights.

-Regarding the second requirement for this memo, we want to see that you have more than a surface-level understanding of the {mealsonwheels} data package, which you are being trained to analyze.
+Regarding the second requirement for this memo, we want to see that you have more than a surface-level understanding of the {cvillemeals} data package, which you are being trained to analyze.
 At a minimum, you should have already thought about and experimented with some`filter()` and `mutate()` statements that will get these data sets into the forms you need them in.
 This is why it is important to describe not only your analysis but also the data you intend to use.
 Although not required, it will be exemplary if you describe any new-to-the-world tidy datasets that you compiled or plan to compile.
-For example, you could supplement the `post` table in the {mealsonwheels} package with comparable data for another account that has successfully implemented a month-long Instagram campaign.
+For example, you could supplement the `post` table in the {cvillemeals} package with comparable data for another account that has successfully implemented a month-long Instagram campaign.